 A lot of data, not just the IP address of the domain, can be requested, which means the response of the DNS server can become many times larger.
 Finally, traffic can be maximized by querying through a botnet.
 Thus, it is highly likely that the bandwidth of the targeted server will be overloaded.

-The attack against GitHub.
 The most famous use of DNS Reflected Amplification was the attack on GitHub in February 2018, which is the largest known DDoS attack.
 It came from thousands of different autonomous systems and tens of thousands of unique endpoints.
 The attack reached 126.9 million packets per second at peak times.
 The traffic flow reached 1.35 Tbps, and the gain ratio (amplification ratio) reached 51,000.

 Generated UDP Flood combines the generation of excess traffic and elements of protocol-layer attacks.